Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Relation between the entropy conjecture, Boltzmann Brains, and the second law

 Now that we have elaborated how a data set providing the current state of a memory system can lead us to believe Newton's laws, we can start to investigate the thermodynamic implications of those laws.
-One of the myriad contributions of Boltzmann was, of course, his argument that the H theorem follows from Newton's laws.
-In modern language, that theorem concerns stochastic processes, Markov processes in particular.
+One of the myriad contributions of Boltzmann was, of course, his argument that the entropy conjecture follows from Newton's laws.
+(More precisely of course, he argued that Newton's laws led to the H theorem; the entropy conjecture can be viewed loosely as a generalization of that theorem.)
+In modern language, his argument concerns stochastic processes, Markov processes in particular.
 (See~\cite{lawler2018introduction,shalizi200736} for background on stochastic processes.)
-However, Boltzmann derived that theorem well before Kolmogorov formalized the notion of stochastic processes, and in particular before anyone had started to systematically investigate Markov processes.
-As a result, even though his mathematics deriving the H theorem was correct, his formulation of the H theorem was only semi-formal.
-Unfortunately, this has led to widespread failure to fully grasp the mathematics of the H theorem, and how to use it to reason formally about the second law, BBs, etc..
-To undertake such reasoning one must formulate the H theorem in terms of stochastic processes.
+However, Boltzmann derived his results well before Kolmogorov formalized the notion of stochastic processes, and in particular before anyone had started to systematically investigate Markov processes.
+As a result, even though his mathematics behind his analysis was correct, his formulation of those results does not explicitly involve stochastic processes.

+Unfortunately, this precise failure to formulate arguments concerning the dynamics of the universe's entropy as a stochastic process has led to widespread failure to fully grasp the mathematics of the entropy conjecture, and how to use it to reason formally about the second law, BBs, etc. To undertake such reasoning one must formulate the entropy conjecture in terms of stochastic processes.

-To that end, we now present a generalized version of the H theorem, as a specific type of Markov process.
+To that end, we now present a generalized version of the entropy conjecture, as a specific class of Markov processes.
 While we will use the term ``entropy'' to mean the random variable of this process, the underlying mathematics of this kind of process is more general.
 Write this Markov process as $\XX$, defined over a (compact, real-valued) state space $X$.
 We write $x_{t}$ for the value of that process at the time $t$, i.e., the entropy of the universe then.
 (Note that while $X_t$ the state space of a random variable, $t$ is an index, distinguishing instances of that random variable.)
 Refer to a distribution conditioned on $n$ time-indexed entropy value as an ``$n$-time-conditioned'' distribution.
 For example, $P(x_3 \,|\, x_1, x_2)$ is a 2-time-conditioned distribution over $x_3$.

 We will say a process is a \textbf{Boltzmann process} if it has a time-symmetric and time-translation invariant one-time-conditioned distribution: